GrahamCobb/btrfs-balance-slowly/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+# Mirrors

+Currently this software is primarily made available on GitHub.
+GitHub should be used for issues or pull requests for now.

+Currently the repository is also made available on Codeberg as a secondary repository.
+I am investigating Codeberg as a development platform and may switch to it in the future.